bmanga/enki-1/README.md

 # Enki

-a fast 2D robot simulator
+a fast 2D robot simulator, with QT5 build system.
+This is a hacked version of the original enki simulator which uses QT5's qmake command and not cmake.

 © 1999-2017 Stéphane Magnenat and others ([full list](AUTHORS))

-Hacked for QT5 by Bernd Porr <mail@berndporr.me.uk>
+© 2017 Bernd Porr <mail@berndporr.me.uk>

 ## License